WORKING MOM BURNOUT IS REAL – HERE'S HOW TO DEAL

 While some signs of burnout might seem obvious (constant fatigue and anxiety), some are not as easily identified.
 Here are a few simple ways to recognize when burnout is creeping up on you, no matter how subtle the symptoms may be:

-Feelings of boredom or loss of interest: You have no desire to complete any work, despite the fact that your to-do list continues to grow daily.
+Feelings of boredom or loss of interest: You have no desire to complete any work, even though your to-do list continues to grow daily.

 Lack of certainty: You constantly question your career choices and no longer take joy in the work you once loved.

-“Grass is Greener” syndrome: You’re certain that if you were JUST a career woman or JUST a stay-at-home mom, life would be so much simpler.
+“Grass is Greener” syndrome: You’re sure that if you were JUST a career woman or JUST a stay-at-home mom, life would be so much simpler.

 You feel like it’s not worth it: You know that the money you make at your job isn’t worth the stress it causes in your daily life.